mccallumjack/sinder/README.md

 - Pair as needed
 - Features: +1 for code review, +2 for merge
 - Bugs: +1
+- Grab vertical slice
+- Write tests on everything you grab

 ##Tech Stack
 - Rails